toshke/aws-keys-sectool/README.md

 - optionally protect yourself from AWS keys usage by simply whitelistening only current IP address for API calls.
 This, however, does come with a few caveats:

   - This works only if credentials allow `iam:PutUserPolicy` on the user    credentials itself.
-Optionally, you can provide admin credentials to perform this operation using `--admin-profile` option

-  - in order not to lock yourself out when changing IPs, [iam:PutUserPolicy] is left out of the protection, however it does have UserAgent string protection that would prevent it's usage by any process that are unaware of this script/method existance.
+  - in order not to lock yourself out when changing IPs, [iam:PutUserPolicy] is    left out of the full protection when using `-b` option, however it is conditioned using `aws:UserAgent` condition and expecting hash of the user's arn for it's value.
+So, in credential leak scenario user is still protected if malicous actor is not aware the keys are protected using this utility

-  - everytime client IP address is changed, script needs be executed again to align the policy with the new IP           address, consider scheduling 'update' command per examples below
+  - everytime client IP address is changed, script needs to be executed again to align the policy with the new IP address.

 ## Requirements

+- `python3`
-`python3` and it's `boto3`
+- `boto3`

 If you are using AWS CLI, chances are good that these are already present on the system.